Xan Tyler: Reviews

 September 2009decbelblog.com "Tyler offers something different for us all.
 Think of a mix between Fiona Apple and Alicia Keys."

 December 2014 from unappreciatedscholars.com: 'Into the Blue has been a wonderful end-of-year discovery.
 Electro-acoustic in all its glory with a great vocal performance.
 Another wonderful infectious work that sticks around in the brain for a long time post-listen.'

-January 2015 from Undercover Rock Life: 'Into The Blue is definitely a good 6 song EP that steps into the land of electro acoustic.
-If, one of my favourite tracks of the EP, is definitely a notable piece of electro-ambient that, I do think, can open the door to a remarkable future.
+In January 2015, Undercover Rock Life reviewed Into The Blue, describing it as a six-track EP that explores electro-acoustic music.
+The review highlighted the track If as a notable example of electro-ambient composition and suggested that the EP indicated potential for future artistic development.

 June 2020 'On Songs We Sang in Our Dreams, boyish humor blooms into something mature and feminine, thanks largely to the band’s crystalline vocalist, British singer Xan Tyler.'